Hoya skötselråd, porslinsblomma

 In other words, Hoya is not only a beautiful and versatile plant, but also a biological partner in its natural environments.

-Why are Hoyas so popular?
+Why are porcelain flowers so popular?

 Buy Hoya linearis